I'm a senior lecturer in psychology, with expertise in social psychology and an interest in forensic psychology.

 After 10 months of working as a Senior Research Officer at the University of Essex, I joined the University of Portsmouth in June 2018 as a Lecturer in Psychology.

 I am a member of the International Centre for Research in Forensic Psychology (ICRFP) within the Department of Psychology.
 My research interests include social psychology (in particular impression formation and judgement and decision making) and forensic psychology (in particular perceptions of victims and offenders based on appearance).
+I am also the Deputy Convenor of the Researchers' Network.

 I am the module coordinator for Exploring Psychology, a Level 4, 40-credits module.
 My other roles include Year 1 Tutor and Participant Pool coordinator.